hashkat/hashkat/docs/tutorial03.md

 * Hashtag
 * Twitter (Combination)

-A random follow model is one in which the agents choice of whom to follow is arbitrary, or random.
+A random follow model is one in which the agent's choice of whom to follow is arbitrary, or random.
 Our model is based on the work of [Paul Erdos and Alfred Renyi](https://en.wikipedia.org/wiki/Erd%C5%91s%E2%80%93R%C3%A9nyi_model).

 The simple network we created in [Tutorial 1](http://docs.hashkat.org/en/latest/tutorial01/) used the random follow model.
 In this tutorial we are also going to start configuring the input file to show you how to create your desired network.